-Reports in RUTEC are valid during the term of the employment or services agreement.
+Reports in RUTEC are valid through the term of the employment or services agreement.

-Reports must be given every time a foreign employee or foreign contractor is hired, regardless if the individual was previously reported by other entities.
+Employers and contracting entities must create reports everytime a foreign employee or foreign contractor is hired, regardless of whether the individual was previously reported by other entities.

 Czech Republic